-Verbitsky proves that the singularity locus $(F)_{sing}$, of a reflexive hyperholomorphic sheaf, is supported over a tri-analytic\footnote{Note that $Z$ is tri-analytic if and only if $Z$ is analytic with respect to $I_t$, for all $t\in \PP^1_\omega$.
+Verbitsky proves that the singularity locus $Z:=(F)_{sing}$, of a reflexive hyperholomorphic sheaf, is supported over a tri-analytic\footnote{Note that $Z$ is tri-analytic if and only if $Z$ is analytic with respect to $I_t$, for all $t\in \PP^1_\omega$.
 The `only if' direction is clear.
 The `if' direction follows from the following fact.
-Given points $t\in\P^1_\omega$ and $x\in X$, we get the direct sum decomposition $T_{(x,t)}\X=T_t\PP^1_\omega\oplus T_xX$, of the real tangent space, induced by the differentiable trivialization of $\X$.
-The relevant fact is that both summands are complex subspaces, even though the projection $\X\rightarrow X$ is not holomorphic (\cite{HKLR}, formula (3.71)).} subvariety of $X$ (\cite{kaledin-verbitski-book}, Claim 3.16).
-The complex structure $\bar{\partial}_t$ on $F$ defines a locally free $\StructureSheaf{X_t}$-module over $X_t\setminus (F)_{sing}$.
+Given points $t\in\PP^1_\omega$ and $x\in X$, we get the direct sum decomposition $T_{(x,t)}\X=T_t\PP^1_\omega\oplus T_xX$, of the real tangent space, induced by the differentiable trivialization of $\X$.
+The relevant fact is that both summands are complex subspaces, even though the projection $\X\rightarrow X$ is not holomorphic \cite[formula (3.71)]{HKLR}.} subvariety of $X$ \cite[Claim 3.16]{kaledin-verbitski-book}.
+The complex structure $\bar{\partial}_t$ on $F$ defines a locally free $\StructureSheaf{X_t}$-module over $X_t\setminus Z$.
 We denote by $F_t$ the reflexive sheaf on $X_t$ corresponding to the push-forward of the latter via the inclusion into $X_t$.
 In particular, $F_0=F$.
+The pushforward $F_t$ is a reflexive coherent sheaf, by the Main Theorem of \cite{siu}, since the complex codimention of $(F)_{sing}$ is $\geq 3$.
+The sheaf $F_t$ is $\omega_t$-polystable, by \cite[Prop.
+3.17]{kaledin-verbitski-book}.
+The pullback $\psi^*(\restricted{F}{X\setminus Z})$ to $\X\setminus [Z\times \PP^1_\omega]$, of the vector bundle associated to the restriction of $F$ to its locally free locus, is endowed with the pulled back connection, whose $(0,1)$ part is an integrable complex structure, by \cite[Lemma 5.1]{kaledin-verbitsky-non-hermetian}.
+Its push-forward to $\X$ is a reflexive coherent sheaf $\F$, by the Main Theorem of \cite{siu}. $F_t$ is the reflexive hull of the quotient of the restriction of $\F$ to the fiber of $\X$ over $t\in \PP^1_\omega$ by its torsion subsheaf, as the two agree away from $Z$.
 The following is a fundamental result of Verbitsky.